U.S. Stocks Turning In Another Lackluster Performance

 The rising number of new cases in Oklahoma has not dissuaded President Donald Trump from plans to hold a massive indoor rally in Tulsa on Saturday.

-Considerable strength has also emerged among oil stocks, which are moving higher along with the price of crude oil.
-With crude for July delivery rising $0.46 to $38.42 a barrel, the NYSE Arca Oil Index is up by 2.2 percent.
+Most of the major sectors continue to show only modest moves on the day, contributing to the lackluster performance by the broader markets.

-On the other hand, gold stocks have moved to the downside amid a drop by the price of the precious metal, with the NYSE Arca Gold Bugs Index sliding by 1 percent.
+Commercial real estate stocks have shown a notable move to the downside, however, dragging the Dow Jones U.S. Real Estate Index down by 1.3 percent.

-Most of the other major sectors are showing more modest moves, contributing to the lackluster performance by the broader markets.
+Significant weakness is also visible among steel stocks and gold stocks, with the NYSE Arca Steel Index and the NYSE Arca Gold Bugs Index both falling by 1.2 percent.

 In overseas trading, stock markets across the Asia-Pacific region moved mostly lower during trading on Thursday.
 Japan's Nikkei 225 Index fell by 0.5 percent, while Hong Kong's Hang Seng Index edged down by 0.1 percent.